kamimrcht/webpage/set_kmer_sets2.md

 * Squeakr and the more recent [BQF](https://www.biorxiv.org/content/10.1101/2024.02.15.580441v1) are designed for k-mer abundance association (also called Counting Quotient filters).
 They can be exact, but perform in their optimal setting if some count overestimation can be allowed.
 BQF lowers this false positive rate for a similar space requirement.
 * [LP-hash]((https://academic.oup.com/bioinformatics/article/39/Supplement_1/i534/7210438)) introduces a cache- and memory-efficient hashing approach for k-mers, pertaining to the minimal perfect hashing (MPHF) family.
 It is not yet used in a k-mer index.
 * Two recent contributions, [CBL](https://www.biorxiv.org/content/10.1101/2024.01.29.577700v2.abstract) and [FMSI](https://www.biorxiv.org/content/10.1101/2024.03.06.583483v1.full)  allow set operations such as intersection, union and differences on k-mer sets, these features were strikingly missing in the previous structures.
-* People with FOMO will look everywhere about cdgbTricks and Brisk, these are wips that I expect to come out in 2024.
+* People with FOMO will look everywhere about cdgbTricks and Brisk, these are works in progress that I expect to come out in 2024.

 On the right disc: